Kaditcuy/Bash_scripting_and_networking/README.md

 # Bash Sripting and Networking

-## This repository contains programs that aids in learning bash_scripting and networking
+## This repository contains programs that aids in learning bash_scripting and networking.

+### Positional Parametres